The effective speed of sound in cosmological perturbation theory

-For canonical scalar fields, since $\mathcal{L}(X,\phi) = X - V(\phi)$, the effective speed of sound turns out to be exactly equal to unity irrespective of the form of the potential $V(\phi)$~\cite{Hu:1998kj}.
+For canonical scalar fields, since $\mathcal{L}(X,\phi) = X - V(\phi)$, the effective speed of sound turns out to be exactly equal to unity, irrespective of the form of the potential $V(\phi)$~\cite{Hu:1998kj}.
 This is evident from Eq.~(\ref{Eqn: c_e^2 for NC scalar field}).
-However, for non-canonical scalar field it can have any value less than unity depending on the form of the Lagrangian of the non-canonical scalar field.
-For example, in models with $\mathcal{L}(X,\phi) = X^{\alpha} - V(\phi)$, where $\alpha$ is a constant, it turns out from Eq.~(\ref{Eqn: c_e^2 for NC scalar field}) that $c_{e}^{2} = (2\alpha -1)^{-1}$~\cite{Unnikrishnan:2012zu,Li:2012vta,Fang:2006yh,Mukhanov:2005bu}.
-It is important to note that the effective speed of sound for scalar fields are not in general equal to the adiabatic speed of sound unlike in case of barotropic perfect fluids for which $c_e^2 = c_a^2$.
-For example, in the case of canonical scalar fields $c_e^2 = 1$ whereas the value of $c_a^2 = \dot{\bar{p}}/\dot{\bar{\rho}}$ depends on the form of the potential $V(\phi)$ in the Lagrangian $\mathcal{L}(X,\phi) = X - V(\phi)$.
+However, for non-canonical scalar fields, $c_e^2$ can take any value less than unity, depending on the form of the Lagrangian.
+For example, in models where $\mathcal{L}(X,\phi) = X^{\alpha} - V(\phi)$ and $\alpha$ is a constant, it follows from Eq.~(\ref{Eqn: c_e^2 for NC scalar field}) that $c_{e}^{2} = (2\alpha -1)^{-1}$~\cite{Unnikrishnan:2012zu,Li:2012vta,Fang:2006yh,Mukhanov:2005bu}.
+It is important to note that the effective speed of sound for a scalar field is not, in general, equal to the adiabatic speed of sound, unlike the case of barotropic perfect fluids for which $c_e^2 = c_a^2$.
+For instance, in the case of canonical scalar fields $c_e^2 = 1$, whereas the value of $c_a^2 = \dot{\bar{p}}/\dot{\bar{\rho}}$ depends on the form of the potential $V(\phi)$ in the Lagrangian $\mathcal{L}(X,\phi) = X - V(\phi)$.